jadijadi/lpic1book/content/1024_use_debian_package_management.md

 apt-get install tzdata
 ```

-And for upgrading whatever installed:
+And for upgrading whatever is installed:

 ```text
 apt-get upgrade